-In 2018, she snapped—one misplaced comma too many—and started publishing her own creative writing.
+Then, in 2018, she snapped—one misplaced comma too many—and turned her focus to creative writing.

 Ok, now really tell me about the author…

 Jessica loves the silvery bark of birch trees, the words skuttle and skitter and gurgle, and the sound of old metal hinges creaking shut.

 She grew up in Kentucky in a big, brick house.
 Woods in back.
 She misses the winter sunsets: black trees against a hot pink sky.

 She helped search Death Valley for a man’s thumb once (he’d shot off with a cannon)—she didn’t find it, but thinks someone did.
 She’s been clotheslined off a horse.
 Bourbon.